 Why the Best is Not Always the Right Choice?

-I know what you are thinking and no, I am not contradicting myself here.
+I know what you are thinking, and no, I am not contradicting myself here.
 What I mean by don’t fall into the “best” trap is to not base your ultimate buying decision on product price, specification, and rating.

-Chances are despite that PC being the most powerful it is not something you want or need.
-This can be due to multiple reasons, for example, you don’t simply need that much power based on your usage or you don’t like the look of the PC.
+Chances are, despite that PC being the most powerful, it is not something you want or need.
+This can be due to multiple reasons.
+For example, you don’t simply need that much power based on your usage, or you don’t like the look of the PC.

-You see where I am going right.
+You see where I am going, right?
 Therefore, my advice to you is to look only look at things objectively but also subjectively as well.

 Personal taste, need, and want should be the priority because, at the end of the day, you will be using the PC, not me or the other person reading this article.

-Now that you are better informed on how to choose the most ideal gaming PC for your needs let’s take a look at some of the important characteristics of a gaming PC.
+Now that you are better informed on how to choose the most ideal gaming PC for your needs, let’s take a look at some of the important characteristics of a gaming PC.

 Graphics Card